What is the Undiagnosed Diseases Network (UDN)?

 - For pediatric patients, prenatal and birth history should also be provided.

-Click here to see a set of sample referral letters .
+Click here to see a set of example study recommendation letters .

-- Fill out the application through our online system, which we call the UDN Gateway.
-You will also need to submit the referral letter directly to the Gateway.
-It should take less than 20 minutes to complete this whole process.
-DO NOT email the application or referral letter to the UDN.
+Once you have the study recommendation letter, you can fill out an online application through our website, which we call the UDN Gateway (https://gateway.undiagnosed.hms.harvard.edu).
+You will submit the study recommendation letter directly to this website.
+It should take less than 20 minutes to complete the online application.
+Please DO NOT email the application or study recommendation letter to the UDN.

-- When the UDN has received your application, you will receive a confirmation email.
-The UDN will also let you know if more information and/or medical records are needed before your application can be reviewed.
+When the UDN has received your application, you will receive a confirmation email.
+The UDN will let you know if more information is needed before your application can be reviewed.

 The UDN evaluation is only one part of your medical care.
 Your healthcare provider has been with you before the UDN evaluation and will likely continue to provide your medical care after the UDN evaluation.
 If you are accepted into the UDN study, the UDN will provide information from the evaluation to you and to your healthcare provider.
 Your healthcare provider will be responsible for your follow-up medical care.